AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Conclusion

 \section{Conclusion}

 AIGC is an important topic that has garnered significant research attention across diverse modalities, each presenting different characteristics and challenges.
 In this survey, we have comprehensively reviewed AIGC methods across different data modalities, including single-modality and cross-modality methods.
 Moreover, we have organized these methods based on the conditioning input information, affording a structured and standardized overview of the landscape in terms of input modalities.
 We highlight the various challenges, representative works, and recent technical directions in each setting.
-Furthermore, we make performance comparisons between representative works throughout various modalities.
+Furthermore, we make performance comparisons between representative works, and also review the representative datasets and benchmarks throughout the modalities.
 We also discuss the challenges and potential future research directions.